misterskye/Predict-and-Locate-CA-Landslides/README.md

-# Final Project 2024
+# Earth Analytics Final Project 2024
 # Landslide Prediction and Monitoring System

 ## Overview
 This repository contains the code for a dual model system designed to predict and locate landslides.
 By integrating predictive modeling techniques with real-time monitoring systems, this approach offers proactive and reactive capabilities to improve landslide risk management and enhance community safety and resilience.

 ### Components
-1. **Predictive Model (A\*)**: Modified from the Antecedent Water Index model, this component uses extreme values of modeled soil water to anticipate landslide-inducing rainfall, enhancing prediction accuracy.
+1. **Predictive Model (Astar)**: Modified from the Antecedent Water Index model, this component uses extreme values of modeled soil water to anticipate landslide-inducing rainfall, enhancing prediction accuracy.
-2. **Real-Time Monitoring Model (OPERA)**: This model utilizes various data sources to detect and pinpoint landslide occurrences in near real time, enabling timely warnings and effective response measures.
-3. **OPERA Land Surface Disturbance Alert**: Provides valuable insights into vegetation disturbance trends at a high spatial resolution using data from Landsat and Sentinel-2 satellites.
+2. **Land Surface Disturbance Model (OPERA)**: This model utilizes various data sources to detect and pinpoint landslide occurrences in near real time, enabling timely warnings and effective response measures.
+Provides valuable insights into vegetation disturbance trends at a high spatial resolution using data from Landsat and Sentinel-2 satellites.

 ### Future Development
 The current code demonstrates how each model functions individually.
 The goal is to develop and automate these models further to provide detailed information on landslide events, including specific dates and precise locations.
 This advancement will enable more accurate and timely predictions, helping mitigate landslides' risks and impacts on communities.